fenprace/CapRack/prompt.md

 # Your task

 Read README.md.
-Advise me how to improve the README.md file.
+Advise me how to improve the README.md file to make it more readable, impressive, professional and helpful.